Step-By-Step Guide To Starting A Business; 10 Things You Need To Know

 8 out of 10 adults wish to have a business set up by them, but only 4% of the newly started businesses manage to reach the 10-year mark.
 It is the nature of humans to want superiority, hence venturing out into things that will give them an edge over the next person.

 According to Kapil Vaishnani, Founder - Chairman of Litmus Branding Pvt.
-Ltd, most people wish to have their businesses off the ground; however, for most businesses that get started, only about 4% manage to mark their 10th anniversary, and only 50% manage to make it to their 5th anniversary.
+Most people wish to have their businesses off the ground; however, for most companies that get started, only about 4% manage to mark their 10th anniversary, and only 50% manage to make it to their 5th anniversary.

 10 Things You Need To Know When Starting A Business